christophevg/py-mqfactory/.github/README.md

 ## Documentation

-Visit [Read the Docs](https://mqfactory.readthedocs.org) for the full documentation, including overviews and several other examples.
+Visit [Read the Docs](https://mqfactory.readthedocs.org) for the full documentation, including overviews and several examples.